Genetics – an introduction

 In 1982 giant mice were produced by incorporating human growth hormone genes into the animals’ fertilised eggs.
 Gene transfer technology has since been applied to ‘commercially important’ livestock such as chickens, cattle, fish, pigs, rabbits and sheep, with the purpose of ‘enhancing growth performance’.

-Government figures show that in Britain during 2015, a total of 4.14 million ‘procedures’ were completed on animals.
+Government figures show that in Britain during 2018, a total of 3.52 million ‘procedures’ were completed on animals.
 Of these approximately half were experimental procedures and half were related to the creation and breeding of genetically altered (GA) animals.
-Of the almost 2,080,000 experimental procedures conducted on animals, almost 720,000 involved animals which were ‘genetically altered’.

 Animals suffer not least because scientists cannot predict the results of their genetic tinkering.
 The large-scale animal suffering flowing from the ‘genetics revolution’ has been largely uncharted, with examples of animals being born with a virtual loss of limbs, facial clefts and massive brain defects.
 [McNeish, J.D. et al (1988) Science 241:p837-839.]